+All volunteers and teams will stay at the Empower a Child guesthouses.
+All living quarters are secure, westernized houses.
 The atmosphere at the guesthouses is very community-oriented.
 You’ll be living with other international volunteers and a few of the Empower a Child Ugandan and Kenyan staff members, giving you a chance to get to know the team very well.

-You can certainly bring a cell phone if it takes a SIM card.
-Once you get to your destination you can buy a SIM card with a Ugandan or Kenyan number for about $5.
+Some cell phone companies have plans that work in East Africa.
+If yours doesn’t, you can certainly bring a cell phone if it takes a SIM card.
+Once you get to your destination you can buy a SIM card with an Ugandan or Kenyan number for about $5 and a data plan for $30/month.
 There is also the option of buying a phone in Uganda or Kenya for $40-$80.
-Some long term volunteers do this to communicate with staff while in Africa, however most download a phone app or Skype to communicate with friends and family.
+Nairobi have wireless Internet access, although it may be much slower than what you are used to.
+There is no access to Wi-Fi in the Ugandan village.

 If someone wants to send you a package please allow at least 4 – 8 weeks for it to arrive from the US.
 Your friends and family can send mail to you at: